 We also know that scholars from a wide range of disciplines have taken interest in mega-projects – initially primarily in domains such as urban planning and engineering, but increasingly so in areas like sociology and business administration.
-It is also interesting to see the progress being made in research into mega-projects at some of the leading business schools in the world, such as Oxford University, BI, UTS, UQAM, University of Pennsylvania – all schools engaged in the development of centers of excellence to drive research on mega-projects further.
-In that respect, interesting as organizational phenomena mega-projects have emerged as fertile cross-disciplinary ground for exchange of ideas across a wide range of domains, ranging from engineering, science, to social science.
+It is also interesting to see the progress being made in research into mega-projects at some of the leading business schools in the world, such as Said Business School at Oxford University, BI Norwegian School, University of Technology Sydney, University of Québec at Montreal, University College London, University of Pennsylvania – all schools engaged in the development of centers of excellence to drive research on mega-projects further.
+In that respect, interesting as organizational phenomena mega-projects have emerged as fertile cross-disciplinary ground for exchange of ideas across a wide range of domains, ranging from urban studies, engineering, science, to social science.
 This is a path recently created and a path that hopefully will prosper in the decades to come.

 There are at least three pressing and critical issues in megaproject management research.
 First, their existence.
 Second, their management and organization.
 And third, their success and performance.
 Fourth, their future.

-First, as mentioned earlier, we need to have a lot more elaborate discussions about why megaprojects exist, not why people want to do certain things but why they choose to do things through the mechanisms of projects, and why they want to group these intiaitives and actions into large-scale projects, oftentimes even mega-projects, and beyond.
+First, as mentioned earlier, we need to have a lot more elaborate discussions about why megaprojects exist, not why people want to do certain things but why they choose to do things through the mechanisms of projects, and why they want to group these initiatives and actions into large-scale projects, oftentimes even mega-projects, and beyond.
 This requires more theoretical scrutiny and discussions – not only empirical stories, which are desperately needed, but also awareness of the larger social science literature in economics and organization theory.
 This inquiries might relate to economics-based explanations pertaining to transaction cost theory, they might relate to the mustering of capabilities, the handling of interfaces and complexity, they might obviously also relate to power issues.
 Engaging more in the theory of megaprojects is an important feat for management and organizational scholarship, of using extant theories of organizations and ‘firms’ and exploring in what sense they might inform our understanding of megaprojects is obviously one important path for research.
 However, developing new approaches and unique theories of megaprojects is just as important – to then be able to demonstrate in what respect megaproject research might contribute to wider management and organization theory, and to social science at large.
 For these reasons we need bolder attempts to develop better theories of megaprojects.
+These efforts are just beginning to take shape in the organization studies literature and project management literature.
+Scholars writing about megaprojects are using institutional theories (Biesenthal et al 2017; Chi et al, 2014; Mahalingam et al. 2007) and theories of conflict.
+(Jia et al. 2011) to explain phenomenon in megaprojects to increase our understanding.
+Scholars in the UK are reporting on how innovation simple rules innovation for large high-risk projects (Davies et al. 2017).